24 interesting facts about Nicaragua

 Nicaragua borders two nations (Shutterstock)

-4. Spaniard Pedro Arias Dávila was the first European to lead an expedition to what is present-day Nicaragua.
+4. Spaniard Pedro Arias Dávila was the first European to lead an expedition to present-day Nicaragua.

 5. Nicaragua gets its name from a local Indian chief, Nicarao, and the Spanish word for water (agua).
 It was named by Spanish explorer Gil Gonzalez de Avila in 1522.

-6. The Spanish colonisation of Nicaragua reduced the indigenous population from an estimated one million people to just a few tens of thousands within three decades of the coloniser’s arrival.
+6. The Spanish colonization of Nicaragua reduced the Indigenous population from an estimated one million people to just a few tens of thousands within three decades of the colonizer’s arrival.
 Introduced diseases and slavery were the main cause.

-7. Nicaragua’s Caribbean coast was colonised by Britain during the 17th and 18th centuries.
-This remained under British control until 1860.
+7. Britain colonized Nicaragua’s Caribbean coast during the 17th and 18th centuries, and it remained under British control until 1860.

 A Caribbean beach in Nicaragua